deaktator/deaktator.github.io/_posts/2015-08-14-why-arent-we-made-to-use-more-of-our-brains.md

 [affine transformation](https://en.wikipedia.org/wiki/Affine_transformation) of the input data.
 This forms the data at the hidden layer.
 In the second equation, the [sigmoid function](https://en.wikipedia.org/wiki/Sigmoid_function) is applied to an affine transformation of the hidden layer values produced by the first equation.
-The number of nodes in the input and output layer is the same.
+The number of nodes in the input and output layer is the same (or the input layer may have an additional [bias unit](https://en.wikipedia.org/wiki/Artificial_neuron#Basic_structure)).
 Typically, the number of nodes in the hidden layer is less than the number of nodes in the input and output layer, but this is not a requirement by any means.
-Pictorially, this might look something like:
+Autoencoders can also be [stacked](http://deeplearning.net/tutorial/SdA.html#stacked-autoencoders) to form deeper networks.
+Pictorially, a basic autoencoder might look something like:

 ![Autoencoder picture](http://kiyukuta.github.io/_images/autoencoder.png "Autoencoder")

-The paper then shows how to modify of the standard autoencoder to create a [joint probability distribution](https://en.wikipedia.org/wiki/Joint_probability_distribution) estimator.
+The paper then shows how to modify the standard autoencoder to create a [joint probability distribution](https://en.wikipedia.org/wiki/Joint_probability_distribution) estimator.
 The first step to doing this is recognizing that the probability calculations can be factored into the product of conditional probabilities via the [probability product rule](https://en.wikipedia.org/wiki/Chain_rule_\(probability\)):